malfattti/garden/Semiotics. The Basics.md

 	- there is no depiction or description without an evaluative element
 - there is no literal meaning, denotation simply has a broader consensus
 - connotation is looser, less conventional
-	- some connotations are diely recognized unconsciously
+	- some connotations are widely recognized unconsciously
 -